 The fee has to be paid in cash in Japanese Yen only.
-In addition to the above, an additional service charge of JPY350/- will be charged over and above the aforementioned fee.
+In addition to the above, an additional service charge of Japanese Yen 350 will be charged over and above the aforementioned fee.

 The entire process takes approximately 6 to 8 weeks.
 In case of spouses holding foreign nationality, the OCI cards will be issued only after obtaining requisite clearances from India, which take additional time over and above the aforementioned processing time.